What Is The California Recycle Initiative?

 Collaboration in the Key to Success To California Recycle Initiative

-The State has partnered with the Department of Resources Recycling and Recovery (CalRecycle) to evaluate existing policies and strategize new methods to divert waste from landfills and handle these materials in a better, more eco manner.
+The State has partnered with the Department of Resources Recycling and Recovery (CalRecycle) to evaluate existing policies and strategize new methods to divert waste from landfills and handle these materials in a better, more ecological manner.
 This is a logical approach to the issue because there is currently a lot of laws on the books at various levels of government in California that deal with waste stream management.

 These existing laws and reforms have experienced different levels of success.
 By reviewing these issues individually, CalRecycle and their sister organizations can determine what, if anything is preventing these reforms from success, what changes could help improve the efforts of these reforms and what is the best way to implement these measures at a state level.